aws-samples/aws-get-started-workshop/CONTRIBUTING.md

 ### Working with draw.io Files

+Our project uses [Draw.io](https://app.diagrams.net/) to create diagrams that are published in PNG format.

 #### Location of Drawing Files

 See the `drawings/` directory for the draw.io source files used for pictures and diagrams.